redblade/confservicedss/doc/optimisations/optimisation_scenarios.md

 <H1> DSS optimisation scenarios </H1>

-This file describes how to test the DSS optimisations; this includes: the setup of the test environment, the simulation of SLA violations and the scenarios used for testing.
+This file describes **how to test the DSS optimisations**; this includes:
+- the setup of the test environment
+- the simulation of SLA violations
+- the tests to validate the DSS optimisation

 Videos about the optimisations can be found on the Pledger [official YouTube channel](https://www.youtube.com/channel/UCXV6V9rJ0ZvWhXeoWvDsArQ)